Donrafaeli/mundane-magic/readme.md

 ## Mundane magic

-I have begun to discover the importance of noticing and preserving little things.
-Human moments, inconsequential tiny details, boring ecstasy.
-They make me smile and remind me that magic is always within reach.
+I sometimes get lost in life.
+I put my head down and forget the little things; human moments, inconsequential details, boring ecstasy.
 I must remember.
-This is a way - a catalog of mundane magic.
-Highly subjective, but probably not as much as I think.
+This is a way — a catalog of mundane magic.

 Available on https://donrafaeli.github.io/mundane-magic/